 - April 15, 2010: First ISDA submission to the CSRC and CFFEX regarding index futures trading by the Qualified Foreign Institutional Investors - May 4, 2010: Second ISDA submission regarding index futures trading by the Qualified Foreign Institutional Investors - January 14, 2011: Joint Associations Committee (JAC) submission to CBRC on the draft Regulations governing Sales of Wealth Management Products by Commercial Banks.
-This submission is not public. - February 21, 2011: ISDA submission to CBRC on the revised Provisional Administrative Rules Governing Derivatives Activities of Banking Financial Institutions - June 5, 2012: ISDA letter to Shanghai Clearing House on Clearing proposal regarding interest rate swaps (IRS) denominated in RMB - December 2013, ISDA letter to PBOC on central clearing and some other issues relating to OTC derivatives transactions.
-This submission is not public. - March 11, 2014, ISDA submission to SAFE on the draft Provisions for Foreign Exchange Control over Cross-border Security.
+This submission is not public. - February 21, 2011: ISDA submission to CBRC on the revised Provisional Administrative Rules Governing Derivatives Activities of Banking Financial Institutions - June 5, 2012: ISDA letter to Shanghai Clearing House on clearing proposal regarding interest rate swaps (IRS) denominated in RMB - December 2013, ISDA letter to PBOC on central clearing and some other issues relating to OTC derivatives transactions.
+This submission is not public. - March 10, 2014, ISDA submission to SAFE on the draft Provisions for Foreign Exchange Control over Cross-border Security. - May 20, 2014, ISDA letter to PBOC on mandatory central clearing.
 This submission is not public.